srimarrivada/Redis-Commands/README.md

   HGETALL key
   ```

-  For example, use the below command to get all fields and values in `user:101` hash:
+  For example, use the below command to get all fields and values in `user:101` hash key:
   ```
   hgetall user:101
   ```